 With 9.3 million followers on TikTok, food content creators Slawek Kalkraut and Krzysztof Szymanski of Men With The Pot are changing the conversation about outdoor cooking.
 Together, the two Polish natives have carved a unique space in the vast landscape of social media food content.
 With the majestic background of their adopted home in Northern Ireland, Men With The Pot features some truly captivating food content, creating recipes that seem unfathomable for campfire cooking, ranging from apple pies to handmade pasta, all cooked over a wood fire.

 With such a huge library of food content, why did the Men With The Pot creators write a cookbook?
 Videos, while great, can be hard to cook along with because there’s no ingredient list.
 The video edits on social media are also fast, compounding the problem for fans eager to replicate those recipes.
 “With the cookbook, it’s different.
-We worked with a whole team to make sure the
+We worked with a whole team to make sure the recipes we shared are accessible,” said Kalkraut and Szymanski.

 For many people, outdoor cooking is simple, consisting mostly of a parade of grilled meats or reheated soup.
 But for Men With The Pot, this environment is a perfect place to experiment and indulge.
 Of course, not all of their creations are successful on the first try.